jbosstools/jbosstools-playground/README.md

 Everything is modular, a project has sub-projects.
 Also, you have to deal with working sets to organize your workspace, whereas just importing your repository would be nicer.
 After all, why can't you simply show projects in a hierarchic view in Eclipse.

 This plugin makes it possible.
 When a folder is a project, you can simply show it where it is, under its parent folder.
-It's only available on _Package Explorer_ and you can decide of whether to show project in regular way or nested just by right-clicking on the related folder.
+It's only available on _Project Explorer_ and you can decide of whether to show project in regular way or nested just by right-clicking on the related folder.

 Reference Eclipse bug: https://bugs.eclipse.org/427768